-Department of Otolaryngology and Sleep Disorders Unit at Singapore General Hospital shares some simple strategies to stay awake without caffeine.
+The Department of Otolaryngology and Sleep Disorders Unit at Singapore General Hospital (SGH), share some simple strategies to stay awake without caffeine.

 Is caffeine always necessary for an all-nighter?

-Whether it was to cram for an exam or meet a tight deadline at work, everyone has pulled an all-nighter (or two) at some point in their life.
-At times like these, reaching for a strong kopi or a caffeine-filled energy drink to stay awake seems like the natural thing to do.
+Whether it was to cram for an exam or meet a tight deadline at work, everyone has pulled an all-nighter (or two!) at some point in their life.
+At times like these, reaching for a strong kopi or a caffeine-filled energy drink seems like the natural thing to do.

-But are there other ways to survive an all-nighter apart from consuming caffeine?
-And what are negative effects of having too much caffeine?
-Dr Toh Song Tar, Senior Consultant,
+But is loading on caffeine the only way to survive an all-nighter?
+And what are negative effects of too much caffeine?
+Adj Assoc Prof Toh Song Tar, Head & Senior Consultant,

 SingHealth group, offers a wake-up call for those overly reliant on this stimulant.